-What if someone else's trademark is in your way and you know the owner of that trademark is no longer actively using it?
+What if someone else's trademark is in your way and that it isn't actively used anymore?

-You may be in luck because there is a process that allows you to cancel that other trademark.
+Did you know that there is a process that allows you to cancel that trademark?

 In the U.S., in order to file a petition for cancellation, you have to actually be the trademark holder who believes that the other trademark is damaging to your own trademark rights.
 So in Canada, all you have to do is ask the trademark's office to issue a notice to the other trademark holder and say, "Please prove that you're still around.
 Please prove that you're still using the trademark."
 In the U.S., you have to explain to them why you believe it's a good idea for the trademark's office to make that request.
 So you have to prove that you have a genuine interest in killing that other trademark.